Skip to main content

 • Functions

 Functions pre-defined logic with a name.
-Function takes zero or more parameters and returns a value.
+A function takes zero or more parameters and returns a value.

 • number - represents a number value. for ex., 10, 10.5, 0.5